isaacnmm/pestpolicy-hugo2XX/content/posts/best-pump-sprayers-for-staining-fences/index.md

 Despite being relatively pricey compared to other sprayer models, Chapin-International 1949 will be worth it since it'll give you additional pressure.
 It's simple to clean and fill - due to the wide mouth (4-inch) and Tri-Poxy tank (3.
 5-Gallon).
 Chapin-International 1949 is loved by homeowners and professionals including for many concrete applications - but ensure to use with the provided instructions.
-The lock-on feature allows easy shut off in addition to the nozzle, wand,� and brass pump.
+The lock-on feature allows easy shut off in addition to the nozzle, wand, and brass pump.
 Pros:
 - Very durable fence staining sprayer
 - Comes with theTri-Lock seal allowing tight pump locking